ryanRfox/drip-realm-logger/README.md

-# Drip Logs to Database
+# drip-realm-logger

-A Python application that fetches, stores, and analyzes Drip API log data.
+A Python application that fetches, stores, and analyzes Drip API log data for your Realm.

 ## Project Structure